GYulius/BiofeeDPET/README.md

 The metrics included in the above categories will be managed through Prometheus and Google Cloud Managed Service, and will be presented on a Grafana dashboard.

 ### Known issues
+The functionality of the app depends on sensors reading accuracy and correct wearing the wrist watch.

 ### Additional resources
+Other projects use low currents levels to control and adjust muscle contractions, up to 58 contact points so far in special suits.

 ### Quickstart: